michaeltwersky/michaeltwersky/README.md

 ### <div align="center">A passionate data scientist from New York, NY</div>

-- 🌱 I’m currently doing an Externship with kippy.ai
+- 🌱 I’m currently doing a MEng in Operations Research and Information Engineering at Cornell University

 - 👨‍💻 All of my projects are available at https://github.com/michaeltwersky/Data_Projects_TripleTen